Oberon10/alx-react/0x05-react_state/README.md

 - Ensure proper styling changes when the checkbox is checked or unchecked
 - Follow React Hook guidelines, do not convert to a Class component

-## Copyright
-© 2024 ALX, All rights reserved.